 - 8 tablespoons (1 stick) unsalted butter

-- 1/2 cup all-purpose flour
+- 1/2 cup all-purpose gluten-free flour

 - 1/2 cup dry red or white wine

-- reserved liquid from turkey roasting drippings
+- reserved liquid from turkey pan drippings

 - reserved liquid from turkey resting platter